The thought of owning a blog and making money working from home is something that anyone would find enticing.

 One example of someone who is always willing to help is the guy who wrote this entire blog and every post on it.

 Yep, Matt Banner, that’s me!
 If you need help or you have questions, I’m always available to help.
-The same goes for the folks over at Web Hosting Hub, the service I recommend and use for my blog’s hosting which keeps me online and live.
+The same goes for the folks over at Bluehost, the service I recommend and use for my blog’s hosting which keeps me online and live.